DanielMusau/DanielMusau/README.md

 <h1 align="center">Hi there 👋, I am Daniel Musau</h1>

-**Since I was at a young age, I have always had a passion for technology and computers, I used to spend countless hours tinkering with software and learning everything I could about how it worked.
-Today my aim is to become a successful software engineer and to have the opportunity to develop things that may make the world an easier place to live in.
-I am still driven by my love for technology and I'm always exploring new possibilities to learn and expand my horizon.**
+**Since I was young, I have always had a passion for technology and computers, I used to spend countless hours tinkering with software and learning everything I could about how it worked.
+Today I aim to become a successful software engineer and to have the opportunity to develop things that make the world an easier place to live in.
+My love for technology still drives me and I'm always exploring new possibilities to learn and expand my horizons.**

 - 🌱 I’m currently learning **Elixir and Phoenix Framework**
-- 👯 I’m looking to collaborate on **open source Python and Elixir projects**
+- 👯 I’m looking to collaborate on **open-source Elixir projects**
-- 💬 Ask me about **Python, Elixir, OOP**
 - 📫 How to reach me: **musaudanielmbithi@gmail.com**
 - ⚡ Fun fact: **Did you know that a day in Venus is longer than a year on Venus?**